tnichols217/notes/CSDS 391/Textbook/2 - Intelligent Agents.md

 - **Percept sequences** is the history of perception of an agent
 - **Agent function** is what maps percept sequences into actions
 - **Tabulating** is putting inputs and outputs of an agent into a table
+- AI is often trained and rewarded in a consequentialist nature, only training on the final output
 -